-Electrical house wiring is an art of electrifying a house, from scratch to finish.
-An estimate is simply a calculated guess of how much materials you will need to finish your project, and how much it will cost you.
-I have mate a lot of people who ask me how much would it cost me to wire a three-bedroomed house.
+I have met a lot of people who ask me how much would it cost them to wire a three-bedroomed house.
 Most of the time I tell them it depends on how you want your house to be wired.
-But today I will give a break down on how much it will cost you to wire a standard three-bedroomed house in Zambia.
+But today I will give a break of how much it will cost you to wire a standard three-bedroomed house in Zambia.

 - The first thing to consider is to know how you want your house to be wired.